dangrosvenor/CEMAC_UM_TIPs/ARCHER2/README.md

 * Nesting Suite archer suite had reference to short partition which does not exist short q is accessed by short reservation on standard partition
 * short q limited to 1 running 1 queuing

+# Archer2 new 23 cabinet system

+## Host Key verification failed / submit failed

+`[FAIL] Host key verification failed.`

+Occurs because Archer2 now has a different key the 4 cabinet system

+`ssh-keygen -R login.archer2.ac.uk`

+should resolve it

+some users might need to check there's no other toublesome keys

+`ssh -o BatchMode=yes -o StrictHostKeyChecking=no  login.archer2.ac.uk`
+might pop up a warning:

+`Warning: the ECDSA host key for 'login.archer2.ac.uk' differs from the key for the IP address '193.62.216.45'``

+telling you the other offending key to remove e.g.:

+`ssh-keygen -R 193.62.216.45`

+Now you should have no more mismatching keys. (possibly you'll need to repeat this step a few times to cover all the ip addresses!)

+*NB only do this when you are expecting the keys to mismatch - otherwise a key mismatch could highlight something malicious*

+## Module fails

+Job fails with error logs not finding modules

+`module restore module` yields : `Lmod has detected the following error:  User module collection: "2020.12.14" does not exist.`

+`module restore` is no longer a command. `module load um` will load um modules

 ## Transitioning to 23-cab from 4 cab

 Main files that need altering: